SillyFreak/typst-moodular/gallery/using-moodular.typ

 #c4l.attention(full-width: true)[
   Not all C4L components are currently implemented in this package;
   for example, the #link("https://componentsforlearning.org/components/due-date/")[due date] and
-  #link("https://componentsforlearning.org/components/tag/")[tag] components are not yet available.
+  #link("https://componentsforlearning.org/components/tag/")[tag] components are not yet available;
+  the full list is in the #link("https://github.com/SillyFreak/typst-moodular/blob/main/docs/manual.pdf?raw%3D1")[manual].
   If you need a specific component, please open an issue at https://github.com/SillyFreak/typst-moodular/issues.
 ]